frcdesign/FRCDesign.org/docs/design-guide/stage2/2A-drivebaseFullDetail.md

 <div class="mySlides fade">
     <figure>
         <img src="/img/design-guide/stage2a/pocket/pocket1s4.webp" style="width:100%">
         <figcaption>4.
 Connect any islands that might result from mounting holes being too far from a rib.
-Here is one way to do this.</figcaption>
+One way to fix this is to add a slot connecting the island to a rib.</figcaption>
     </figure>
 </div>